 A nocturnal erection test can determine if you have nighttime erections.
-According to the Mayo Clinic, this test involves placing a ring of special tape on the penis before sleep.
+According to the Mayo Clinic, this test involves placing a ring of special tape around the penis before sleep.
 If you have an erection, the tape will separate overnight.
-If there is genuine dysfunction of the muscles, blood vessels, hormones, or nerves required to produce an erection, then nocturnal erections will be absent.
-This could be due to underlying medical conditions such as stroke, high blood pressure, diabetes, or multiple sclerosis.
-On the other hand, if all of the biologic systems needed for an erection are functional and the cause of ED is psychological, then nighttime erections will still be present during the deep slumber typical of the REM phase of sleep.
+If there is genuine dysfunction of the physiological structures required to produce an erection, then nocturnal erections won’t occur.
+This could be due to underlying medical conditions, such as:

+On the other hand, if all biological systems needed for an erection are functional and the cause of ED is psychological, nighttime erections will still be present during deep slumber typical of the REM phase of sleep.

-Blood and Urine Tests
+Blood and urine tests

 Sometimes, an injection may be used to stimulate an erection before this test.
 Then an ultrasound can check whether blood flow increases appropriately.
 Pain from the injection is rare.
-If you do have discomfort, it will likely be mild and go away quickly.
+If you do have discomfort, it will likely be mild and subside quickly.
 However, if you are afraid of injections, talk to your doctor.
 It may be possible to use an erectile dysfunction drug, such as sildenafil (Viagra), before the test instead.

 Erectile dysfunction affects many men, and there are many tests used to diagnose it.
 Most of the tests are simple and painless and will help your doctor better understand your condition so that you can live a happy and fulfilling life.
 Talk to your doctor if you are experiencing symptoms of ED.